 [Heading amended by No. 42 of 1998 s.
 20.]

 [23.
-Repealed by No. 42 of 1998 s.
+Deleted by No. 42 of 1998 s.
 21.]

 24. Power to purchase property for stations, etc.

 (1) The Authority may purchase, take on lease, or otherwise acquire buildings or land, and all such apparatus and plant and other property as the Authority may think requisite for carrying into effect the purposes of this Act, and may from time to time sell or exchange or let any property acquired by or vested in the Authority for the purposes of this Act.